Welcome to Kontaani Drumming Group

 2015 Gigs included the fantastic Brothers Tour with Sidiki Dembele (see Brothers Tour tab at the top of the page) which was held at Ronnies Bar and Club, Macclesfield on 27th Feb.
 We also played with Sidiki at the Brothers Tour Manchester gig in June.
 Sutton on Stage 13th and 14th March and Winter Musical Extravaganza at St Michaels Church in December.

 Later gigs have included playing under Concorde's wings at the opening of the new Air Traffic Control Tower at Manchester Airport and at Manchester Academy 3.

 We continue to play regular gigs and festivals in the area and beyond - far too many to keep listing!

 We play traditional West African Rhythms (amongst others) on traditional West African Drums - mainly djembe, djun djun, sangban, kenkeni and krin.

-As the Kukua classes have become more and more popular we plan to hold regular performances for family and friends to showcase our talents.
+As the Kukua and Kumaasi classes have become more and more popular we plan to hold regular performances for family and friends to showcase our talents.
 This ensures all members have the experience of performing to strive towards.
 However, performing in public is not compulsory.

 Drumming is emotive, infectious, healing, meditive, good exercise, a great cardiac workout, socially bonding, great fun, uplifting and damn right wonderful!
 Try it - You might like it, but then again you might just LOVE it!